And I’m up and typing earlier than normal.

 Another purchase that showed up this week was a new scale.
 We’ve had our old scale since right after my oldest was born (he’s 17).
 I’m not a fan of diets, but I am a fan of body awareness.
 I was increasingly frustrated by the body fat % portion of the scale.
 While I know that these are typically inaccurate and watching the movement is the better way, the fact that it showed my percentage as being in the “obese” category aggravated the heck out of me.
 Given the fact that I fall within the healthy weight and normal BMI for a 5’8″ woman, I wondered if it was because the scale was so old.

-I ended up purchasing this Balance scale from Amazon based on its reviews and it being listed as a #1 Best Seller.
+I ended up purchasing this Balance scale from Amazon based on its reviews and also because it is listed as a #1 Best Seller.
 When it arrived I was happy to learn that the company who makes the scale, Greater Goods, sets aside a portion of every purchase for charity.
 The Balance brand is built in collaboration with Love146, which is a non-profit dedicated to ending child trafficking.
-They provide long term care for survivors and also operate prevention programs.
+They provide long-term care for survivors and also operate prevention programs.

 The scale was accurate in its weight feature and my body fat % was around 13% lower.
 I think this is probably slightly lower than what is accurate, but puts me a lot closer to what I thought the reality should be.